Shreyatonape/Wedding-Invitation/README.md

-🎉 Enjoy using the Wedding Invitation App!
+🎉 Enjoy using the Wedding Invitation App!!